mjg338/Semicon-wafer-classification/README.md

-UPDATE: Model is currently up on heroku, https://semicon-app.herokuapp.com/predict.
+Update: Model is currently up on heroku, https://semicon-app.herokuapp.com/predict.
 Just save the my_matrix.json file to your console, and upload to the app for a prediction.